metatypedev/ghjk/docs/manual.md

 # }
 ```

-These is mostly set of paths to resolve ghjkfiles or other values that need to be resolved before the serializaiton process.
+These are generally values that need to be resolved before the serializaiton process.
-Most of these settings can be configured through the `config.json` file which is looked for at `.ghjk/config.json` by default.
+Most of these settings can be configured through the `config.json` file, which is looked for at `.ghjk/config.json` by default.
-Additionaly, most of these values can be configured through environment variables under keys that are the name of the config value prefixed by `GHJK_`.
+Additionally, most of these values can be configured through environment variables under keys that are the name of the config value prefixed by `GHJK_`.
 So for the `repo_root` config, this would be resolved from the `$GHJK_REPO_ROOT` env var.
 Some of the values can be configured globally thorugh a file looked for at `$XDG_CONFIG_PATH/ghjk/config.json`.

-The following snippet shows current config set, their defafults and an explanation of their purpose.
+The following snippet shows the current config set, their defafults, and an explanation of their purpose.

 ```jsonc
 {